vibilanj/buttery-bot/README.md

 ## Todo

 - [x] How to capture and store logs
+- [ ] Setup script to archive database, convert database into a nice viewing format in a pinch
 - [ ] Update commands in BotFather
 - [ ] Test with real users and concurrency
     - if not, consider using thread local connections or SQLachemy